CORONA VIRUS (COVID-19): The Effect Of The Ambient Temperature

 COVID-19 is a new virus.
 At moment, no one really knows how to treat it and we hope that a medical solution will be find soon.
 Meanwhile, the analysis of the published data can help to understand if there are factors that accelerate or reduce the contagion´s spread Coronavirus Disease (COVID-19) Situation Reports (who.int).

-In the first days of the pandemic, I summarized the situation in the Italian regions and different worldwide nations (https://www.emigrantrailer.com/2020/03/22/corona-virus-covid-19-summary-tables-to-understand-the-situation-in-different-nations-and-italian-regions/).
+In the first days of the pandemic, I summarized the situation in the Italian regions and different worldwide nations (http://www.emigrantrailer.com/2020/03/22/corona-virus-covid-19-summary-tables-to-understand-the-situation-in-different-nations-and-italian-regions/).
 I used a chromatic ranking to highlight the differences between the selected areas and to indicate the incidence of each factor: VERY BAD (Red), BAD (Orange), MODERATE (Yellow), GOOD (Green), VERY GOOD (Blue).

 In this article, I continue to use this approach: for each factor, each category is defined by a specific range of values.
 I also decided to apply the same chromatic approach for the COVID-19 data published by WHO and for the calculated percentage versus the population (see Table 1).